ceylon-docker/ceylon/README.md

 All of the above images are very minimal and don't do anything more than install Ceylon, create a `ceylon` user and an `/app` home folder for it.
 These images are very useful as a basis for other images but they are somewhat cumbersome to use when you want to whip up an image quickly.
 That's why for *all* of the above images there's also an `-onbuild` version (see the Docker documentation about [ONBUILD](https://docs.docker.com/engine/reference/builder/#/onbuild)), so for `2.0.0` there is a `2.0.0-onbuild` and for `1.1.0-jre8-redhat` there is a `1.1.0-jre8-redhat-onbuild` etc.

 These ONBUILD images make life a little easier by adding a couple of features.
-First of all it allows you to specify files in an `./app` folder next to your `Dockerfile` and they will be automatically added to your image.
+First of all it allows you to put files in the folder next to your `Dockerfile` and they will be automatically added to your image.
 But you can go one step further and attach a volume to the container's `/app` path, giving you the possibility to persist information between runs.

 The Debian based ONBUILD versions: